filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 Per the above, we also clearly distinguish putting storage on-chain from gaining power in consensus (sometimes called "Storage Power") as follows:

+Consensus power in Filecoin is defined as the intersection between:
+- Proven Storage as of the PoSts verification (i.e. storage in the `Proving Set` since it will all be active by the time the PoSt is computed)
+- In-deal storage.
-**Consensus power in Filecoin is determined by in-deal storage**.
-For instance, if a miner had a 32GB sector, 20 of which were used as part of storage deals, only those 20 would contribute to said miner's *Storage Power*.
+Put another way **consensus power is in-deal storage in the Proving Set**.
+For instance, if a miner had two 32GB sector, each with 20 GB of in-deal storage; the miner would have 40GB worth of storage power for SPC.

-Thereafter, power can be either *active* or *inactive* as defined in {{<sref storage_mining_subsystem>}}.
+Read more in {{<sref storage_mining_subsystem>}}.

 {{<label tickets>}}
 ## Tickets